-Q: My health insurance carrier has informed me that my policy is being terminated on December 31.
+Q: My health insurance policy was terminated because it wasn’t compliant with the ACA.
 I’ve heard that I’m therefore exempt from the individual mandate.
 Is that true?

-The hardship exemption will also allow you to purchase a catastrophic plan regardless of your age or income if your existing plan is being cancelled.
-But that might not be the best option for you, especially if you’re eligible for subsidies in the exchange based on your income.
-Subsidies are not available for catastrophic plans, which means that people who are eligible for subsidies will almost certainly be better off selecting a subsidy-eligible metal plan instead.
+The hardship exemption allowed you to purchase a catastrophic plan regardless of your age or income if your non-ACA-compliant plan was canceled.
+But that might not have been the best option for you, especially if you were eligible for subsidies in the exchange based on your income.
+Subsidies are not available for catastrophic plans, which means that people who are eligible for subsidies are almost always better off selecting a subsidy-eligible metal plan instead.

-But choosing to go without insurance next year is a very risky option.
-If you do not enroll in coverage by January 31 (or February 29 if you use a special enrollment period, described below), you will be without coverage until 2017 unless you have a qualifying event during the year (a change in health status does not count as a qualifying event, so you would not be able to enroll in a plan if you find yourself needing healthcare in the coming year).
-The next open enrollment is tentatively scheduled to begin November 1, 2016, for coverage effective January 2017.
-Keep this in mind if you opt for the hardship exemption.
+Regardless of whether you qualify for an exemption, choosing to go without insurance is a very risky option.
+If you do not enroll in coverage during open enrollment or during the special enrollment period triggered by your loss of coverage, you will be without coverage throughout the coming year unless you have a qualifying event during the year (a change in health status does not count as a qualifying event, so you would not be able to enroll in a plan if you find yourself needing healthcare in the coming year).
+Open enrollment only occurs in the fall (November 1 to December 15), with all plans taking effect the following January.
+Keep this in mind if you’re considering going without insurance.

-Many people whose plans are being cancelled are finding that they qualify for an exchange subsidy that makes their new coverage more affordable than they were expecting.
-A family of four is eligible for subsidies with an income up to $97,000 in 2016.
-So before you apply for an exemption, make sure you shop around for coverage.
+Many people whose non-compliant plans were canceled have found that they qualify for an exchange subsidy that makes their new coverage more affordable than they were expecting.
+A family of four is eligible for subsidies with an income up to $98,400 in 2018.
+So before you apply for an exemption of any sort, make sure you shop around for coverage.
 You may find that the available options offer better coverage and a lower premium than you were expecting.

-Also, note that if your coverage is being terminated at the end of 2015, you’re eligible for a special enrollment period (triggered by loss of other coverage) that will overlap with the general open enrollment period.
-As long as you indicate that you’re using a special enrollment period as a result of losing coverage, you’ll be able to enroll anytime until December 31 and still get a January 1 effective date.
-Your special enrollment period will also extend for 60 days after the date your coverage ends, which means you’d be able to enroll in a new plan in January or February and have coverage for the remainder of the year.
-Open enrollment ends on January 31, so the special enrollment period triggered by loss of other coverage gives you another month to select a plan (although coverage is not backdated – if you enroll in January, you’ll have coverage starting in February, and if you enroll in February, you’ll have coverage starting in March).
+Also, note that although the hardship exemption triggered by a plan cancellation is no longer available, if your coverage was terminated at the end of 2017, you’re eligible for a special enrollment period (triggered by loss of other coverage) that will continue for the first 60 days of the new year.
+This means you can enroll in a new plan in January or February and have coverage for the remainder of the year.
+Open enrollment ended on December 15 in most states, so the special enrollment period triggered by loss of other coverage gives you another two and a half months to select a plan, although coverage is not backdated – if you enroll after December 31, you’ll have a gap in coverage of at least a month, as the earliest possible effective date will be February 1.